lauux/DungeonGame/README.md

     - Updates the new version with a start menu
     - Fixes the bug of displaying hearts after restart <br>
     by: Corey
+- 10/12/19 <br>
+    Updates the unit tests <br>
+    by: Angus
+- 10/12/19 <br>
+    Updates the new version with another 2 levels <br>
+    by: Matt
+- 11/12/19 <br>
+    Fixes the connection bug of finishing screen and start menu <br>
+    by: Corey